The hockey-stick conjecture for activated random walk: Proof of Proposition

 Now we demonstrate that $u(j)\geq 0$ for $j\in\ii{0,n+1}$.
 For small $j$, this will hold by an application of \thref{lem:nonnegative}.
-The idea is that $u$ must execute \Left\ instructions at sites near $0$ to create a leftward flow of particles so that the requisite quantity $-f_0$ finish at $0$.
-For larger $j$, we can deduce $u(j)\geq 0$ from lower bounds on $\rt{m}{j}$ and $r_j$.
+The idea is that $u$ must execute a positive number of \Left\ instructions at sites near $0$ to create a leftward flow of particles so that the requisite quantity $-f_0$ finish at $0$.
+For larger $j$, we can deduce $u(j)\geq 0$ from lower bounds on $\rt{\m}{j}$ and $r_j$ given by \thref{lem:min.bounds,prop:greedy.path}.